aiclouds/siimple/docs/elements/spinner.md

 #### Colors

-The spinner element is available in all the different colors defined in **siimple css**.
+The spinner element is available in all the different colors defined in **siimple**.
 Just add a `siimple-spinner--[color]` class to the spinner with the wanted color.

 ```html preview="true"
 <div class="siimple--py-3" align="center">